puppetlabs-toy-chest/puppet-quest-guide/quests/the_forge.md

-To set up a database for the Pasture application, you will need to set up a database server and create and configure a database instance with the correct user and permissions. and database and configure user permissions.
+To set up a database for the Pasture application, you will need to set up a database server and create and configure a database instance with the correct user and permissions.
 We'll walk you through the specifics below, but take a moment to look through the module's documentation to see if you can discover how this module can be used to define the desired state for your database server.
 Can you figure out which class or classes you will use and how their parameters should be set?

 ## Installation